-Our school offers to the community a study well-suited for personal growth, self defense and physical fitness: the non-competitive Japanese martial art of Aikido.
-The club began almost 40 years ago and includes two sixth-degree black belts.
+Our school offers the community a study well-suited for personal growth, self-defense, and physical fitness: the non-competitive Japanese martial art of Aikido.
+The club began in 1987 and is both the first and longest operating school of Aikido in Indianapolis.

 Three Japanese kangi characters combine to create the word Aikido:

 “Ai” means to blend with.

 “Ki” refers to the life energy that animates and binds together all living creatures.

 The path of Aikido is never ending, and fascinating, as we strive to see reality clearly and respond appropriately with goodwill.
 We support each other in this endeavor.
 We recognize that each learner is traveling along a path of lifelong study.
 Competition and aggression have no place in our endeavors.
 “Aiki” concepts are cooperative practices in which all participants gain.

 AikiConcepts, Inc is a 501(c)3, educational organization that complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex (including pregnancy, sexual orientation, and gender identity).